Sparky4567/social_bot/README.md

 A local social bot powered by your chosen LLM (Large Language Model).
 This project enables you to run a conversational bot on your machine, ensuring privacy and control.

+(Ollama service should be running on your local machine, you can pick another ollama supported model in settings.py [llama, llama3.1 or llama3.2 - whatever you prefer - ollama pull model first])

 ## Features

 - Local inference with an LLM